 Blood ketone meters are the most accurate and most expensive.

-For me, the biggest downside with a blood meter is that you need to prick your finger for every measurement.
+The biggest downside with a blood meter is that you need to prick your finger for every measurement.
 If you don’t like blood, then it can be a dealbreaker.
 Also, this process requires quite a clean environment.

 I purchased a blood ketone meter.
-Unfortunately, the strips are quite expensive.
+Unfortunately, the strips are expensive.
 Try as I might, I could not get a good reading with the strips.
 This testing method was an epic fail.

 Breath Ketone Meter